mamafun/utimbox/README.md

-# utimbox
+# uubox
 Ultimate utility box image

 # Trouble Shoot

-## can not remove utimbox namespace
+## can not remove uubox namespace

 log:
 ```
-Operation cannot be fulfilled on namespaces "utimbox": The system is ensuring all content is removed from this namespace.
+Operation cannot be fulfilled on namespaces "uubox": The system is ensuring all content is removed from this namespace.
 Upon completion, this namespace will automatically be purged by the system.
 ```

 solution: